clojure/java.data/README.md

 ;; (usually a Clojure hash map of properties to set on the instance):
 (j/to-java YourJavaClass clojure-property-map)

+;; the 0-arity constructor is called to construct the instance ;; and then the properties are added by calling setters

+;; note that keys in the property map must follow the :camelCase ;; naming of the Java fields to which they correspond, so that ;; the appropriate setter methods can be invoked, e.g., (j/to-java SomeJavaClass {:stuff 42 :moreStuff "13"}) ;; this is equivalent to:
+(let [obj (SomeJavaClass.)]
+  (.setStuff obj 42)
+  (.setMoreStuff obj "13"))

 ;; represent a javaValue instance in a Clojure data structure:
 (j/from-java javaValue)